 If you’re with your baby, skin-to-skin contact can help stimulate and release two hormones – prolactin and oxytocin – that can help with milk production.

-Taking agalactagogues might help.
-Galactagogues are substances that increase milk supply in some women.
+Galactagogues are substances that increase milk supply in some people.

-One combination that many women have seen success with is fenugreek and blessed thistle – these two herbs taken together has a positive effect on milk supply for some women.
+One combination that many people have seen success with is fenugreek and blessed thistle – these two herbs taken together has a positive effect on milk supply for some people.
 (More information including dosage here.)

-Another galactagogue that is easy to take is oatmeal – eating oatmeal for breakfast seems to result in a slightly higher milk output that day for some moms.
+Another common galactagogue is oatmeal – eating oatmeal for breakfast seems to result in a slightly higher milk output that day for some people.

 There are also some medication options that require a prescription; these include domperidone and Reglan.